lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Quality**: Selects the quality of the clip before downloading.

+**Encode Metadata**: Encodes clip metadata such as the airing date and clip ID into the final mp4 file using FFmpeg.

 **Download**: Starts the download job.
 If instead you open the dropdown, you can send it to the [Task Queue](#task-queue) with the *Enqueue* option.
 The current download settings will be used in both scenarios.

 ### Chat Download